mongodb/docs/source/includes/note-build-indexes-on-replica-sets.rst

 .. note::

-   To rebuild indexes for a :term:`replica set` see :ref:`index-rebuilding-replica-sets`.
+   To build or rebuild indexes for a :term:`replica set` see :ref:`index-rebuilding-replica-sets`.